barathevergreen/barathevergreen/README.md

 These invaluable experiences and product knowledge have equipped me to handle evolving roles and responsibilities in end-to-end software & Data Science project lifecycles.

-As a Data Aspirant, I constantly acquire new skills to adapt to trends through self learning experiments, kaggle, MOOCs and projects.
+As a Data and Cloud Aspirant, I constantly acquire new skills to adapt to trends through self learning experiments, kaggle, MOOCs and projects.